U.S. Army Ordnance Corps

 Promotion of greater awareness is one of the goals of the Ordnance Corps Hall of Fame.
 Since before the Civil War, the members of the Hall of Fame, through technological advances rarely dreamed of by man, served their country and the Ordnance Corps proudly.
 Looking briefly at the accomplishments of only a few distinguished members,, it is easy to see the vast contributions made to the Ordnance Corps.
 From the development of small arms to the exploration of rocket propulsion, members of the Hall of Fame are remembered for their contributions.

-The Hall of Fame also includes five Congressional Medal of Honor winners.
+The Hall of Fame also includes five individuals who earned the Congressional Medal of Honor.